pyvisa/pyvisa/docs/source/faq/faq.rst

 This error occurs when you have not provided a path for the VISA library and PyVISA is not able to find it for you.
-You can solve it by creating a configuration file as described in :ref:`intro-configuring` or by providing the library path to the ``VisaLibrary`` or ``ResourceManager`` constructor::
+You can solve it by creating a configuration file as described in :ref:`intro-configuring` (recommended) or by providing the library path to the ``VisaLibrary`` or ``ResourceManager`` constructor::

     >>> visalib = VisaLibrary('/path/to/library')